lifsys/dbsys/README.md

 - `DatabaseError`: Base exception for database operations.
 - `TableNotFoundError`: Raised when a specified table is not found in the database.
-- `ColumnNotFoun

-dError`: Raised when a specified column is not found in the table.
+- `ColumnNotFoundError`: Raised when a specified column is not found in the table.
 - `InvalidOperationError`: Raised when an invalid operation is attempted.

 ## Contributing